cdanielsen/blog/content/blog/testing-stream-code/index.md

 - Use jest's automocking to replace all methods on the `fs` object with jest functions that do nothing and return `undefined` by default
 - Overridden that default behavior in this test by using the [`mockReturnValueOnce`](https://jestjs.io/docs/en/mock-function-api#mockfnmockreturnvalueoncevalue) method
-- Returning what our code would expect from `fs.createWriteStream`: something that implements the Writeable interface (another `PassThrough` stream!).
+- Returning what our code would expect from `fs.createWriteStream` : something that implements the `Writeable` interface (another `PassThrough` stream!).

 Now our code will no longer attempt to touch the file system, *and* we control/have references to the streams.
 Noice.

 Our test will now fail with a timeout because the 'error' event is never called (we haven't emitted one).

 And this is where things get a little weird.
-Usually you just have one "Act" statement in a unit test - invoking the thing you're testing - but in this case we need two.
+Usually you just have one "Act" statement in a unit test - invoking the thing you're testing - but in this case we actually need two.

 Invoking `streamToFile` hooks the streams up using [`.pipe`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options) but then we also need to emit an event to run something *through* those beautiful tubes (an error in this case).

 We're currently using the [await/expect combined syntax](https://jestjs.io/docs/en/asynchronous#async-await) to Act and Assert in the same line.
 Usually this is fine/terse/convenient, but in this case, not so much, because we want to do something *after* the promise has been created, but *before* it has settled.
-Let's separate those out.
+Let's separate those out:

 ```js
 describe('streamToFile', () => {